ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 *   **Bid:** A declaration during the auction phase to win a certain number of card points.
 *   **Contract:** The final, highest bid made in a round, which the Declarer must achieve.
+*   **Dealer:** The player responsible for shuffling and dealing the cards for a round.
+For the first round, the dealer is chosen randomly.
+For subsequent rounds, the Original Starting Bidder from the previous round becomes the dealer.
 *   **Declarer:** The player who makes the final, highest bid (the Final Declarer).
 *   **Defender:** Any player who is not the Declarer (in 3p) or not on the Declarer's team (in 4p).
 *   **Folded Trump Indicator:** The single card placed face-down by the Declarer representing the secret trump suit.
 *   **Follow Suit:** To play a card of the same suit as the card led to the trick.
+*   **Full Game:** A complete game that continues until one team (in 4-player mode) or one player (in 3-player mode) loses all their stakes.
 *   **Honors:** A bid made during the first bidding round that *exceeds* 18 (3-Player) or *exceeds* 20 (4-Player), carrying specific scoring implications if it becomes the final contract.
 *   **Lead:** To play the first card to a trick.
 *   **Original Starting Bidder:** The player to the dealer's right, who starts the bidding and leads the first trick.
+This player becomes the dealer for the next round.
 *   **Plain Suit:** Any suit that is not the trump suit.
+*   **Round:** A complete cycle of gameplay for one deal, consisting of dealing, two bidding phases, playing all 8 tricks, and scoring for that deal.
 *   **Ruff / Trump (verb):** To play a trump card on a trick when a plain suit was led and the player cannot follow suit.
+*   **Stakes:** The units of money or points that players exchange based on the outcome of each round.
+A full game continues until one team or player loses all their stakes.
-*   **Trick:** One round of play where each player plays a single card.
+*   **Trick:** One instance of play where each player plays a single card.
+A full round consists of 8 tricks.
 *   **Trump Suit:** The suit chosen by the Declarer that outranks all other suits for the round.